 Measuring the effectiveness of local government in Ghana is hampered by incomplete records, but despite that there are still visible patterns, write...

 Michael Danquah is a development economist and Research Fellow at UNU-WIDER.
 He currently co-leads the projects Transforming informal work and livelihoods, Sub-national institutional performance across Ghana’s districts and regions – variation and causes, and Structural Transformation in African cities.

-His research has been published in journals such as Journal of Development Studies, Journal of Economic Behavior & Organization, Small Business Economics, and Energy Economics among others.
-He is co-editor of a journal special issue, and a book volume with Fields et al. titled The Job Ladder: Transforming Informal Work and Livelihoods in Developing Countries, forthcoming from Oxford University Press, UK.
+His research has been published in journals such as Journal of Development Studies, Journal of Economic Behavior & Organization, Small Business Economics, Journal of African Economies, and Energy Economics among others.
+He is a co-editor of a special issue in the Journal of Development Studies, and a book volume with Fields et al. titled The Job Ladder: Transforming Informal Work and Livelihoods in Developing Countries, published by Oxford University Press, UK.

 He has been awarded the Most Promising Young Scholar and Best Researcher in the School of Social Sciences, University of Ghana, Legon.

 Michael has also been interviewed by the BBC World Service on issues related to poverty reduction as well as the pandemic effects of COVID-19 in sub-Saharan Africa.